BlueForestTrees/blueforest/README.md

 # blueforest

 Application that allow people to know:
-  -What is inside the product they buy
+  - What is inside the product they buy
-  -What is more or less polluting in their activities.
+  - What is more or less polluting in their activities.
-  -How to make things by themselves.
+  - How to make things by themselves.